-The financial statements have been prepared in accordance with and comply with International Financial Reporting Standards ("IFRS") and IFRIC interpretations, as modified by the exemption from consolidation in the Companies Act.
+The financial statements have been prepared in accordance with and comply with International Financial Reporting Standards ("IFRS").
 The financial statements have been prepared under the historical cost convention except for financial assets measured at fair value through other comprehensive income and financial assets and liabilities measured at amortised cost.

-The preparation of financial statements in conformity with IFRS as modified by Companies Act 2001 requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS as modified by Mauritus Companies Act requires the use of certain critical accounting estimates.
 It also requires the directors to exercise their judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are described in Note 3.

-The Company has incurred a loss of USD 4,690,737 for the year ended 31 December 2020 (2019: loss of USD 2,812,575) and as at reporting date the Company had a shareholder's deficit of USD 254,328,372 (2019: USD 242,989,113).
+The Company has incurred a loss of USD 2,662,487 for the year ended 31 December 2021 (2020: loss of USD 4,690,737) and as at reporting date the Company had a shareholder's deficit of USD 260,693,578 (2020: USD 254,328,372).
 The Company has received a letter of support from its ultimate holding company to enable it to meet its obligations as they fall due.
 Accordingly, the financial statements have been prepared on the going concern basis which assumes that the Company will continue in operational existence for the foreseeable future.